 The owners promised a new hotel would soon rise from the ashes but time passed and weeds were the only things that rose along the once magnificent grounds.
 A proposal by the city to acquire the property for a park through a bond measure was rejected by voters.
 The property was subsequently acquired by several Los Angeles businessmen for a development of small cottages.
 This plan too failed to come to fruition although a few were built and still stand today as treasured landmarks of the Ambassador Tract.
 Slowly the hotel site and former gardens evolved into motels, apartments and homes.

-Today, flanked by giant palm trees planted in the teens, the half-acre Ambassador Park on West Cabrillo marks what was once the grand entrance to the hotel.
-Nearby just where Chapala dead ends, is a "bridge to nowhere" that spans Mission Creek.
-This was the back entrance to the hotel for the men bringing in guest's luggage from the depot.
-The railroad spur next to the station also survived and a Pullman car, the Lear jet of its day, is now parked there.
-The gates to the entrance to Potter's estate, with his crest on top, still stand in Montecito.
+Today, flanked by giant palm trees planted in the teens, the half-acre Ambassador Park on West Cabrillo marks what the grand entrance to the hotel was once.
+Just past Chapala street, is a “bridge to nowhere” that spans Mission Creek.
+This was the back entrance to the hotel for the men bringing in guest’s luggage from the depot.
+The railroad spur next to the depot also survived and a Pullman car, the Lear jet of its day, is parked there.
+The gates to the entrance to Potter’s estate, with his crest on top, still stand in Montecito.

 But the true measure and worth of the Potter Hotel is not in these few surviving relics.
 A number of the Potter’s guests fell in love with Santa Barbara and made it their home.
 These new Barbareños would play an important role in preserving our beachfront, building our hospitals, schools, parks, museums and helping to not only rebuild Santa Barbara after the earthquake, but defining what the new Santa Barbara would look like.